Last updated: 29 March 2021

 Concluding remarks and more resources

-Pets4Homes do not encourage physical viewings to take place or for purchasers to travel during the COVID-19 restrictions.
-On the other hand, we believe that the best way to support our community is to allow prospective pet owners to search for the ideal pet and for sellers to find the ideal home.
+Pets4Homes encourages physical viewings to take place under the new eased restrictions.
+We believe that the best way to support our community is to allow prospective pet owners to search for the ideal pet and for sellers to find the ideal home.

 By allowing prospective buyers and sellers to communicate, both breeders and buyers can prepare for when the lockdown is over and, for pets which are ready to leave, to go to their new home.
 A pet is a significant commitment for any individual and should never be bought on impulse.
 By spending your time preparing yourself for being a pet owner, you are doing yourself and your future pet a great service.